infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 ## The Repetition Trap

 At first, my solution was simple: copy-paste.
 I created three separate folders: one for production, one for staging, and one for development.
-In each folder, I had the same Terraform files with minor tweaks like different variables or configurations for each environment.
+Each folder contained the same Terraform files with minor tweaks, such as different variables or configurations for each environment.
 It worked, but I soon found myself dealing with the chaos of managing three sets of nearly identical infrastructure code.

 Let’s say I needed to update a configuration for my database service.
-This meant that I had to open each folder, make the same change in three different places, and run Terraform multiple times for each environment.
+This meant opening each folder, making the same change in three different places, and running Terraform multiple times for each environment.
 It was a tedious and error-prone process, and as my infrastructure grew, so did the complexity.
 I knew there had to be a better way.

 > My Initial Setup was like this